 Campervan with kids

-We have had our van for just over three years now and pretty much love our family camper van holidays.
+We have had our T5 camper for just over three years now.
+It is a real family campervan and gives us the opportunity to jump in our family campervan, take a road trip, or pitch up for a week or two and enjoy a campervan holiday.
 One thing is for sure.
 Make sure you have your campervan insurance for a converted van and adequate roadside assistance.
 We had trouble driving back from our campsite in Spain, and I have to say it was really stressful.
-Road side assistance is definitely peace of mind.
+Road side assistance is definitely peace of mind- (make sure it covers you for all of your travels).

 Converting a VW T5 campervan

 My husband purchased a panel van, and came home with hopes and dreams of making it into a camper van perfect for kids.
-I have fond memories of our first ever trip in the campervan with a toddler.
+I have fond memories of our first campervan trip with our then toddler.
 We headed to my favourite place – Abersoch.
 Our ‘campervan’ bed was a mattress on the floor.
 We had makeshift curtains and a large plastic storage box with a few basics in.
-Five years on after a lot of saving, we slowly converted the van to our beloved campervan.
+Five years on after a lot of saving, we slowly converted the van to our beloved campervan for a family.

 There are still a couple of things left to do, a wardrobe being one of them.. but we have learned a lot along the way, learning to adapt our packing and choosing our trips wisely – depending on the stage of our camper conversion.